gulianis/LabelByteApp/README.md

 # LabelByteApp
-ios App for LabelByte
+ios App for LabelByte,
  Fabel was the previous name before LabelByte